ozanyarman/Disproof-of-1985-Mertens-disproof/README.md

 ### 2. High-Precision Pristine Datasets

-These space-separated text files store the underlying spectral components of the Riemann zeta function, compiled and verified with up to 250 digits of tracking precision to rule out truncation errors during high-dimension Lattice Basis Reduction (LLL).
+The outputted text files store the underlying spectral components of the Riemann zeta function, compiled and verified with up to 250 digits of tracking precision to rule out truncation errors during high-dimension Lattice Basis Reduction (LLL).

 * **`high_prec_zeros.txt`** Contains the highly precise imaginary parts ($\gamma_i$) of the first 100,000 non-trivial zeros of the Riemann zeta function, acting as the frequency components of the wave sum.
 * **`high_prec_alpha.txt`** Contains the raw amplitude coefficients ($\alpha_i = 1/|\rho_i \zeta'(\rho_i)|$).
 These govern the maximum energy envelope of each individual oscillator in the Ingham-type smoothed sum.